John o’ Goats Charity Event at Lyme

 All these courses are TD5 – less experienced juniors should do the Novice course.

-Prizes: There will be prizes for each course, to be presented at about 12.30
+Prizes: There will be prizes for the leading runners on each course.
+They will be presented at about 13:00, followed by the raffle.

 Explanation of colour courses